slucasmyer/wallet-generator/README.md

 # Sommelier Wallet Generator

-A command-line tool that generates a new Sommelier wallet, including a BIP39 mnemonic phrase, private key, public key, and address with the `somm` prefix.
+A command-line tool that generates a new Sommelier.finance wallet, including a BIP39 mnemonic phrase, private key, public key, and address.
 Written in Go and currently uses the Cosmos SDK and btcsuite libraries.

 ## Prerequisites